San Francisco Heritage Sites

 Fillmore District

 DESCRIPTION: This street and district developed its world-famous Jazz and Blues nightclub reputation during and just after World War II.
-It featured several jazz and blues clubs, as well as the world famous Fillmore Auditorium and solid black middle class before destruction by the SF Redevelopment Agency.
-Fortunately, the Fillmore Heritage Center, Yoshis Jazz Club, 1300 Fillmore, Gussies Restaurant and other small businesses have revived Fillmore Street.
-Its a must-visit again.
+It featured several jazz and blues clubs, as well as the world-famous Fillmore Auditorium and solid black middle class before its destruction by the SF Redevelopment Agency.
+Fortunately, the Fillmore Heritage Center, Yoshis Jazz Club, 1300 Fillmore, Gussies Restaurant, and other small businesses have revived Fillmore Street.
+It’s a must-visit again.

 New Chicago Barbershop #3